 There are long sandy beaches like Oxwich, Rhossili, and Llangennith which seem to go on forever, quiet beaches more difficult to access, small coves teeming with sea life as the tide ebbs, and beaches with easy access and plenty of parking and shops nearby.

-The Blue Flag status has been awarded to Bracelet Bay, Caswell Bay, Port Eynon and Langland Bay for this year, 2013.
+The Blue Flag status has been awarded to Bracelet Bay, Caswell Bay, Port Eynon Beach and Langland Bay.

 Port Eynon Bay won the Flake 99 Great British Beach Award in 2011, with Rhossili Bay scooping the same award in 2010.
 Rhossili Bay was also voted the best beach in the UK by TripAdvisor in February 2013, third best in Europe, and 10th best in the world in the 2013 Travellers’ Choice Beach Awards.